kawaxi/Kali-Setup/README.md

 # Kali-Setup

-#Fully automated bash script to setup your Kali system, Tested on Kali 2016.2 Vmware x64.
+# Fully automated bash script to setup your Kali system, Tested on Kali 2017.1 Vmware x64.

 This idea came to me while taking the OSCP.
 I took my own initiative to create this script, though it's far from perfect,I created this script as part of continuing my education, as a result I applied several different methodologies in creating it.